brave/qa-resources/wikitemplate-android.md

 ## Downloads

 - [ ] Test downloading a file works and that all actions on the download item works.
+- [ ] Test that PDF is downloaded over https at https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf
+- [ ] Test that PDF is downloaded over http at http://www.pdf995.com/samples/pdf.pdf

 ## Fullscreen